Michael Fish: Personality and popular culture

-Much ahead of his colleague, John Kettley, Fish had a record dedicated to him in 1985 by the punk group Rachel and Nicki called "I wish, I wish, he was like Michael Fish".
+Fish had a record dedicated to him in 1985 by the punk group Rachel and Nicki called "I wish, I wish, he was like Michael Fish".
 This was featured on Wogan.

-In 2012, Fish worked with an eco fashion company to coordinate a Base jump from a block of flats in central London to raise awareness of climate change.
+In 2012, Fish worked with a fashion company to coordinate a BASE jump from a block of flats in central London to raise awareness of climate change.

-In 2014, Fish appeared in a music video for the song 'Weatherman' by Randolph's Leap (band).

 In 2017 Fish partnered with Fullers Brewery for a campaign called #Whenitrainsitpours which gave Twitter followers a free pint of London Pride each time it rained in London.

 Fish lives in Twickenham, south western Greater London.